Bankruptcy fraud: how to recognise and prevent it

 What is bankruptcy fraud?

-Bankruptcy fraud is a type of fraud that an entrepreneur commits by making their company go bankrupt, for example after they have deliberately incurred debts.
-Another example of bankruptcy fraud is that an entrepreneur keeps certain assets or money secret when they declare bankruptcy, so they do not have to pay their creditors.
-Fraudulent bankruptcy is punishable by law.
+In bankruptcy fraud, an entrepreneur makes their company go bankrupt.
+For example after they have deliberately incurred debts.
+Another example of bankruptcy fraud is if an entrepreneur keeps certain assets or money secret when they declare bankruptcy, so they do not have to pay their creditors.
+Bankruptcy fraud is punishable by law.

-Recognising bankruptcy fraud in advance is difficult.
-However, you can keep an eye out for signals that indicate financial problems and possible imminent bankruptcy of your customer.
+Recognising bankruptcy fraud is difficult.
+You can keep an eye out for signals that indicate financial problems and possible imminent bankruptcy.
 Examples of such signals include:

-- Irregular orders, meaning the customer buys less or more than usual.
+• Irregular orders: the customer suddenly buys less or more than usual.

-- Irregular payments, the company you are trading with stretches the payment terms.
+• Irregular payments: the company you are trading with wants to delay payments.

-- Avoidance behaviour.
-You can no longer reach the entrepreneur and they avoid you.
+• Avoidance behaviour: you can no longer reach the business.

-Be alert to fraudulent bankruptcy.
-Prevent non-payment and take timely steps if your customer does not pay your invoice.
+Prevent problems and take timely steps if your customer does not pay your invoice.

 Examples of bankruptcy fraud

-How do scammers commit bankruptcy fraud?
-There are several forms:
+How does bankruptcy fraud work?
+There are several types:

 Favouring creditors

-Sometimes, just before the bankruptcy, a fraudulent entrepreneur will quickly pay some of the trading partners who are owed money.
+Sometimes, just before the bankruptcy, a business quickly pays some of the trading partners who are owed money.
 This is called deliberately favouring creditors.
-The other business partners get nothing.
+Other business partners get nothing.

 Withdrawals

-In a bankruptcy, a curator manages the equity and assets of the company.
-You can find the name of the curator in het Central bankruptcy register (Centraal insolventieregister, in Dutch).
-The curator makes agreements with those who are still owed money.
-If an entrepreneur keeps money or goods out of sight of the curator, that is withdrawal fraud.
+In a bankruptcy, a trustee manages the equity and assets of the company.
+You can find the name of the trustee in het Central bankruptcy register (Centraal insolventieregister, in Dutch).
+The trustee makes agreements with the parties that are still owed money.
+If an entrepreneur hides money or goods from the trustee, that is withdrawal fraud.
 For example:

-- Having debtors pay into newly established bank accounts the curator does not know about.
+• Having debtors pay into newly established bank accounts the trustee does not know about.

 Buy without paying

-Fraudulent entrepreneurs sometimes purposely buy things they cannot afford.
+Fraudulent entrepreneurs sometimes buy things they cannot afford on purpose.
 They do not pay the seller and quickly resell the goods.
 By the time sellers claim the money they are owed and file for bankruptcy of the company, the fraudulent entrepreneur has disappeared.

 Secretly pay for sale of company